 - The Meats.
 Use your choice of meats for this recipe, such as ground beef, ground turkey, ground pork, ground chicken, shredded and chopped chicken.

 - Vegetarian Version.
-You can easily make a vegetarian version with tofu, tempeh, beans, or plant-based proteins.
+Go vegetarian with tofu, tempeh, beans, or plant-based proteins, and vegetable stock.

 - Slow Cooker or Crock Pot.
-You can easily make this recipe in a slow cooker or crock pot.
-To do so, cook down the peppers, onion, garlic and ground meat per the recipe, then transfer everything to your slow cooker with the remainder of the ingredients.
+To make it in a slow cooker or crock pot, cook the peppers, onion, garlic and ground meat per the recipe, then transfer everything to your slow cooker with the remainder of the ingredients.
 Cook on low for 3-4 hours, or on high for 1-2 hours.
 Works great for your instant pot, too.

 Storage & Leftovers